PabloEsss/rsschool-cv0/cv.md

 --------|:--------------:|:-----------:
 Russian| Since 2 y.o.| Ordinary life
-Belarussian| After 2020 more...| In social media English| 11 years in school + 2 years in University| When I call to my friends John and Leslie in Wisconsin Spanish| 5 years in school + \>650 days in Duolingo| When I worked in Venezuela Polish| 6 month to get Karta Polaka | In Bedronka Ukranian| Every time when I go to Ukraine| SLAVA UKRAINE!
+Belarussian| After 2020 more...| In social media English| 11 years in school + 2 years in University| When I call to my friends John and Leslie to Wisconsin Spanish| 5 years in school + \>650 days in Duolingo| When I worked in Venezuela Polish| 6 month to get Karta Polaka | In Bedronka Ukranian| Every time when I go to Ukraine| SLAVA UKRAINE!